optimised aviation planning

 Open Questions i Explored

 Early discovery surfaced questions that shaped the design direction.
-These came from cross-functional discussions with domain experts & application developers.
+These came from cross-functional discussions with application developers.

 Should we allow users to edit inputs within the execution view after the optimizer has run?